Q: Why can't I get help to send my 3-year-old or 5-year-old to Preschool?

-A: No. We partner with more than 80 Preschools in Dayton, Kettering, Jefferson Township and Trotwood, and with the Mad River Early Childhood Center.
+A: No. We partner with more than 80 Preschools in Dayton, Kettering, Jefferson Township, Trotwood, Mad River Local Schools, and Northridge.
 Our focus is on helping families find and afford a high quality Preschool, and assisting participating Preschools improve their programming.

-Q: Why do I have to choose a Preschool located in Dayton, Kettering, Jefferson Township andTrotwood or with Mad River Local Schools?
+Q: Why do I have to choose a Preschool located in Dayton, Kettering, Jefferson Township, Trotwood, Mad River Local Schools, or Northridge?

 A: We hope Preschool Promise will expand throughout Montgomery County.
 Right now, though, we only have funding to assist programs in these communities.